 - Are there groups or specific resources within the company devoted to Asian Americans?"

-"If such answers are hard to find, a brand should reassess internally before speaking out on AAPI issues externally,” Das said.
+"If such answers are hard to find, a brand should reassess internally before speaking out on AAPI issues externally,” Das added.

 Timothy Chun, social media director at BerlinRosen, agrees that a perceptive audience will sniff out inauthenticity.